imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/training_tts.md

 - **Scheduler**: Cosine learning rate schedule with 10% warmup
 - **Mixed Precision**: Can use `bf16` or `fp16` for faster training and lower memory usage

+!!! hint "Experimentation"

+    You are invited to experiment with different learning rates, batch sizes, gradient accumulation steps, number of training epochs, etc. to get the best performance.

 ### Training Execution

 ```python linenums="1"